chenuxian/Online-Chatroom/README.md

 A simple facebook style online chat room, can one-to-one or multi-person.

 # Introduction
-This is part of my team's final project of the "soft engineering" course in June 2016.
+This is part of my team's final project of the "software engineering" course in June 2016.
 I contributed to the friend and message system.

 # Features